rodlie/draco/README.md

 ## Usage
 ## FAQ

-### How does an application inhibit the screen saver?

-The preferred way to inhibit the screen saver from an application is to use the [org.freedesktop.ScreenSaver](https://people.freedesktop.org/~hadess/idle-inhibition-spec/re01.html) specification.
-Any application that uses [org.freedesktop.ScreenSaver](https://people.freedesktop.org/~hadess/idle-inhibition-spec/re01.html) will work with Draco.

-*Note that Draco also includes ``SimulateUserActivity`` for backwards compatibility*.

-Popular applications that uses this feature is Mozilla Firefox, Google Chrome, VideoLAN VLC and many more.

-### How does an application inhibit suspend actions?

-The preferred way to inhibit suspend actions from an application is to use the [org.freedesktop.PowerManagement](https://www.freedesktop.org/wiki/Specifications/power-management-spec/) specification.
-Any application that uses [org.freedesktop.PowerManagement](https://www.freedesktop.org/wiki/Specifications/power-management-spec/) will work with Draco.

-Common use cases are audio playback, downloading and more.

 ### Hey, this looks very similar to Lumina!?

 And right you are, this is a fork of the [Lumina Desktop Enviroment](https://github.com/lumina-desktop/lumina).
 Why?
 Well, difference of opinion is probably the best answer.
 We have different focus and goals.